Frequently Asked Questions

 Q. Wasn’t this entire development opportunity studied some years ago?

-A. About three years ago, a small committee was formed to begin discussions about how to best renovate Gabriel House and create a Gathering Room.
-However, after the Archdiocese suspended all capital campaigns throughout the All Things New process, the committee and the plans were temporarily put on hold.
+A. A small committee was formed several years ago to begin discussions about how to best renovate Gabriel House and create a Welcome Center.
+However, Covid slowed the committee’s progress, and the Archdiocese suspended all capital campaigns throughout the All Things New process.
 With the completion of All Things New, St. Gabriel has been given permission to proceed with this opportunity.

 Q. Will the renovation of Gabriel House increase school enrollment, tuition and fees, and/or operational costs?